 Sankené Kai

-“Sankené” is the sacred Shipibo art of weaving—each pattern a living prayer, a map of harmony.
-“Kai” is the Hawaiian word for ocean—a body of memory, rhythm, and feminine vastness.
+“Kai” is the Hawaiian word for ocean, a mother, a body of memory, a rhythm of feminine vastness.
 Together, they form Sankené Kai: a ceremonial convergence of forest and sea, thread and tide, remembrance and becoming.

-This immersion invites you to enter a shared field of medicine—where the vibrational wisdom of Shipibo healers and the deep-rooted spirit of Aloha co-create a space for collective reweaving.
+This immersion invites you to enter a shared field of medicine, where the vibrational wisdom of Shipibo healers and the deep-rooted spirit of Aloha co-create a space for collective reweaving.

 Date: November 6-9 & November 13-16 [2025]